 In what became known as the infamous "bag angle," TBS executives and TV viewers were incensed after Funk made a run-in and attacked Flair after his match at The Clash of Champions in Columbia, South Carolina.
 He put a plastic bag over his head, trying to smother him.
 Due to overwhelming complaints, the incident wasn’t replayed anywhere for years.
 "That was so tame compared to the stuff they do today," says Funk.
 "If you did that same angle today, they’d laugh at you, but at the time, people were calling in and complaining so strongly, you’d thought I was really trying to murder Flair!"

 Gary Hart claims that he took the heat for this controversial angle when Jim Herd began to ask whose idea it was to try and asphyxiate a person on national television.
-Hart further stated that in a Ric Flair DVD out at the time, the footage had to be removed before being allowed to be sold in England.
+Hart further stated that in a Ric Flair DVD out at the time, the footage had to be removed before being sold in England.

 Even when talking about Flair, who had more than a few 60-minute matches throughout his career, Hart was hesitant to do this after the match, risking that Flair might be winded.
 The team of Flair and Sting had won the arduous match by DQ after Muta used his green mist, and Slater struck Flair with his cast.
 Funk then came running in and jumped him from behind.